All Episodes

 There's a whole lot of names that are not at the top of people's minds right now, other than the people that ran last time.

-Uh who else is out there?
+The Romneys, the Huckabees, who else is out there?

 A couple others.

-And and they put Palin in the mix when they poll it, but nobody knows what she's going to do.
+And they put Palin in the mix when they poll it, but nobody knows what she's going to do.

-But um I'm a I fear a cult like following as Obama.
+I fear a cult-like following as Obama.

-I just feel that she can do no wrong to the Christian right of which I'm one of them.
+I just feel that she can do no wrong to the Christian right, of which I'm one of them.

-But what I'm saying is, wait a second.
+But what I'm saying is that.

 Wait a second, Carol.

-No, I must say, I must be honest as host, I'm getting a little suspicious here.
+Now, I must say, I must be honest as host, I'm getting a little suspicious here.

-No, I'm I'm I'm a fan of hers.
+No, I'm a fan of hers.

 I'm beginning to think you may be a seminar caller out.